-- Fish & Animal by-products (fish emulsion, feather meal, blood meal)
+- Fish & animal by-products (fish emulsion, feather meal, blood meal)

 - Homemade compost enriched with coffee grounds and yard clippings

 High-quality all-purpose organic fertilizer blends are a versatile way to increase the amount of nitrogen available to your lawn and garden plants.
 All-purpose fertilizer comes in several formats, including granular bits, water-soluble powder, and packaged liquid.
 The percentage of total nitrogen is listed as the first number (N) in the NPK ratio for each fertilizer.
+You want to look for packages where the first number in the three-digit ratio is higher than the second two.

 Here are some great high-nitrogen organic plant food options: